THE WORLD LEADER IN FIBER LASERS

 Disclaimer: This is not tax advice.
 Consult your tax consultant for tax advice and the applicability to your business and circumstances.
 Any advice contained in this document was not intended to be used, and cannot be used, by you (or any other taxpayer) to avoid penalties under the Internal Revenue Code of 1986, as amended.Close

-- IPG was the largest maker of laser sources at the end of 2015 (measured by total sales).
+- IPG is the largest laser company by market capitalization and the second largest maker of laser sources (measured by total sales).

-- As a result of the growing acceptance of IPG’s all solid-state fiber lasers across numerous industries and applications, IPG’s net sales went from $185.9 million in 2009 to $901.3 million in 2015 representing a compound annual growth rate of 30%.
+- IPG is the fastest growing laser company.
+As a result of the growing acceptance of IPG’s all solid-state fiber lasers across numerous industries and applications, IPG’s net sales went from $474 million in 2011 to $1.41 billion in 2017 representing a compound annual growth rate of 20%.

-- IPG has sales and service centers in the U.S., Canada, Germany, the U.K., Italy, France, Spain, Poland, Czech Republic, Turkey, Russia, Japan, China, Korea, Taiwan, Singapore and India.
+- IPG has sales and service centers in the U.S., Canada, Mexico, Brasil, Germany, the U.K., Italy, France, Spain, Poland, Czech Republic, Turkey, Russia, Japan, China, Korea, Taiwan, Thailand, Singapore and India.
 Contact Us